 Otherwise, this could lead to challenges such as:

 InfoSec regulations, like GDPR or ISO27001, follow the same principles of restricting and removing access to minimize potential misuse.
 In other words, without clear documented processes, passing a regulatory audit is highly unlikely.

 - Risks of sensitive data exposure

-Old projects could contain personal data, intellectual property, or anything of sensitive character.
+Old projects could contain personal data, intellectual property, and data of a sensitive nature.
 Leaving such information accessible to external parties could be disastrous if they get infiltrated or breached.